alberdilab/barcodemapper/README.md

 - requests
 - plotly

-If you don't have these dependencies installed and added to your path, you can create a custom ready-to-use environment for DietMapper using conda.
+If you don't have these dependencies installed and added to your path, you can create a custom ready-to-use environment for DietMapper with fully compatible software versions using conda.

 ```sh
 wget https://raw.githubusercontent.com/alberdilab/dietmapper/main/dietmapper_env.yml